deekshith-8/Resume-Analyzer/README.md

 ## License

-MIT — free to use, modify and distribute.
+MIT — free to use, modify and distribute

 ---